legendarycode3/vending-machine-smart-contract/README.md

 ## Project Overview
-The `VendingMachine` smart contract is a blockchain-based inventory and payment system
+The `VendingMachine` smart contract is a blockchain-based inventory and payment system that simulates the functionality of a real-world vending machine.

 ## 📌 Features
 * ****Immutable Owner:**** The deployer becomes the owner permanently.